perki/copper-crm-bkp/README.md

 run `node files.js`

+### extras

+`node clean/cleanFiles.js` will remove all data files containing an empty array

+`node clean/removeEmptyfields.js` will remove empty and unsued fields from the backup ..
+MAKE A BACKUP OF `./data` before running!

 ## Notes

 This backup is not incremental it first fetches list of the different items then retrieve them one by one.